 - Formal presentations in Medical Genetics Grand Rounds and Human Genetics Journal Club

-- Stanford Center for Biomedical Ethics Seminars
+- Stanford Center for Biomedical Ethics Seminars - weekly talks examining issues at the juncture of medicine, law, and ethics

 - Other relevant Stanford events